Josh-Tracy/Josh-Tracy.github.io/_posts/2020-01-27-Ansible_Cisco.md

 ### Preparing Ansible to Configure a Cisco Router

 Before we can begin we will have to set up our Ansible directory.
-The recommonded best practice for setting up the directory structure can be found in Ansible's docs: https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html however for this post, our directory is much simplier.
+The recommonded best practice for setting up the directory structure can be found in Ansible's docs: <a href="https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html">Best Practices</a> however for this post, our directory is much simpler.
 I prefer to set up my directory like the one below:

 <pre>
-"
 ansible_project/              # Top level ansible folder
     group_vars/               # Variables to be called from playbooks roles/                    # All roles